 Leftovers: Store leftovers in a airtight container in a fridge for up to 5 days.

-To freeze meatballs: Allow cooked meatballs to cool completely, then transfer to a large freezer-safe Ziploc bag.
+To freeze meatballs: Allow meatballs to cool completely, then transfer to a large freezer-safe bag.
 Make sure all air is removed before sealing.
 Meatballs will keep in a freezer for up to 6 months if stored properly.

 Reheat from frozen: Either allow to defrost overnight in a refrigerator or on a counter until thawed, then place on a microwave safe plate and heat on high for 1-2 minutes, until fully defrosted and warm throughout.
 You can also add thawed meatballs directly to your favorite marinara sauce and warm on a stove top in a sauce pan.

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

-Tender & Juicy Ground Chicken Meatballs
+Rate this RecipeTender & Juicy Ground Chicken Meatballs

 Equipment